Skip to content

 Can I use this for agency and bridge scenarios?

 Yes.
-Change DSCR, debt yield, and LTV assumptions to match each product's typical underwriting band, then compare proceeds side by side before requesting quotes.
+Change the target DSCR, rate, and amortization to match each product's typical underwriting band, then compare proceeds before requesting quotes.
+Pair with debt yield and NOI tools for a fuller stack.